salkinium/textile_display/README.md

 Internally all nodes are attached to a wired ring bus, which is based on serial communication and runs at high speed (0.5MBaud).
 This bus is simply connected to a WiFly module which enables transparent communication over WiFi using TCP/IP.
+Further information about [the embedded software][embedded].

 ### iOS app

 An iOS application allow the drawing of custom 8x8 textures as well as scrolling text in different colors and fonts.
+A UI description can be [found here][ui]

 Organisation